palfrey/wharf/README.md

 7. [Roadmap](#roadmap)
 8. [Screenshots](#screenshots)

-This is a forked version of Wharf.
-Check out the original project to more details.

 Wharf is an web frontend for [Dokku](http://dokku.viewdocs.io/dokku/).

 Dokku it is a great Heroku-like tool, with a extensive command line operation.
 This web interface aims to simplify some routine tasks when managing applications on Dokku.

-## About this fork

-The original Wharf project has the functional backend needed.
-But the front-end was not usable at the time.
-So, this project idea is to bring a modern and simple as possible front end interface to Wharfs functions.

-But with the development of frontend screens, some backend adjustments was necessary, making this project merely impossible to merge with original project without sacrificing much of it.

-Also the tests for the original project are not approved, because of my lack of knowledge about Python and Django, leading the original project to a inefficient state.

 ## Pre requisites